eevirgen/erk.github.io/_posts/2021-02-23-evolution-of-a-good-software-engineer.md

 ##### Fundamental Principles and Context

-It is critical to internalise the concepts of SOLID, Design Patterns and more.
+It is critical to internalise the concepts of [SOLID](https://en.wikipedia.org/wiki/SOLID){:target="_blank"}, [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern){:target="_blank"}, General Principles(KISS, DRY, GP), Modularization Principles (Model Principle, Information Expert) and more and more.
 One has to be aware of basic data structures and space and time trade-offs.
 It is not only important to know the distinction between Arrays and LinkedList, but to explain the implementation of hash tables and handle collisions.
 One needs to be familiar with the entire programming stack, hardware (CPU + memory + cache + interrupts + microcode), binary code, compiler, interpretation, garbage collection, problems such as heap stack, memory addressing, multi-threading, concepts of synchronisation.
 It also seems that knowledge of the network protocols, automated/functional/load and UI tests will remain critical and necessary to be a successful and wanted engineer for a long time in the industry.

 ##### Failure